Capturing user input in a Node.js application

 }

-Let's also have a function in place to retrieve weather data:
+Now let’s add a function to pull weather data:

 function getWeatherData(city) {